JUNE

-Something was not right with the plane, it jerked repeatedly beneath June’s feet and swayed like it was being flown by a drunk.
+Something was not right with the plane.
+It jerked beneath June’s feet and swayed like it was being flown by a drunk.
 She sucked in a breath, willed her racing heart to calm and quickened her steps.
-June cursed herself for thinking it wise to use the toilet at the time she did.
+June cursed herself for thinking it was wise to use the toilet at the time she did.
 If only she had waited a while longer, she would not be walking down the aisle of a wobbly plane, desperately holding on to seats like her life depended on it.

-June heaved a sigh of relief as she finally made it to her seat.
+June heaved a sigh as she finally made it to her seat.
 When she attempted to grab her seat belt, a yellow glow outside her window halted her action.
-June narrowed her eyes and looked more carefully; sheets of rain interfered with the view but she still recognised the terrifying sight.
-The wing of the plane was on fire.
-She stared with wide eyes and the seatbelt she held fell to her laps, forgotten.
+June narrowed her eyes and looked more carefully; sheets of rain interfered with the view but she recognised the terrifying sight all the same.

-June mindlessly turned in the direction of the voice that spoke.
+June turned in the direction of the voice.
 “We’re going to die,” she whispered.
-Her fear morphed into horror as she finally recognised the inevitable.
-She raised her hands to her head and clutched her hair as terror consumed her mind, making it blank—she could not think a single decent thought.
+Her fear morphed into horror as she understood the inevitable.
+She raised both hands to her head and clutched her hair as paralysing terror consumed her mind, making it blank—she could not think a single decent thought.

 “What did you say?
-You have to put on your seatbelt.”
-The air hostess said in a shaky voice.
-She was clutching the backrest of her seat with a worried look on her pretty face, June could see her arms tremble and her nose flare.
-The woman was also terrified.
-She could faintly hear some passengers making panicky noises but it felt like it was coming from a tunnel.
+You have to put on your seatbelt,” the air hostess said in a shaky voice.
+She was clutching the backrest of June’s seat, fingers white.
+She could faintly hear passengers making panicky noises in the background but it felt like it was coming from a tunnel.

 This must be death, she thought with conviction.
 But where was the white light they said the dead usually saw?
 June’s confusion grew when she realised she wasn’t even breathing.
-She began to wonder if her frozen state was hell, to be paused in time forever.
+She wondered if her frozen state was hell, to be paused in time forever.
 She could not even shudder at the terrifying thought.

 “Hi.”

-“You can sit up now…and breathe.”
-The voice sounded like that of a very young man but she had no idea where it was coming from.
+“You can sit up now… and breathe.”
+The voice sounded like that of a very young man, perhaps a teenager, but she had no idea where it was coming from.
 Choosing to act on what she was told, she attempted to pull her immobile form to a sitting position.
-She gasped in surprise when her body obeyed, making it seem like she was sitting on thin air.
+She gasped when her body obeyed, making it seem like she was sitting in thin air.

 “Over here.”

 June frowned when she turned to her right and saw a man seated beside her.
-His jean clad legs were folded at the ankle and he wore a thick black hoodie that hid half his face.
+His jean-clad legs were folded at the knee and he wore a thick black hoodie that hid half his face.
 Why was he barefooted?

 “I saw your fall.”

 “Who are you?
 What’s happening?
 Am I dead?”
 June fired her questions as they entered her mind.
-She scowled at the man when she heard him chuckle.
+She scowled at the man when she heard a chuckle.

 “You are not dead…yet.
-You blanked out,” the man said in a matter-of-fact tone as he turned to face her.
-When he pushed his hood back, June saw the man was actually a teenager of about eighteen years.
-He had unusual eyes, they were slightly slanted with extremely black corneas that seemed to suck in light.
+You blacked out,” the man said in a matter-of-fact tone as he turned to face her.
+When he pushed his hood back, June saw the man was actually a teenager of about eighteen or nineteen with a shock of white hair.
+He had unusual eyes, they were slanted with extremely black corneas that seemed to suck in light.
 The look of his eyes robbed him of whatever innocence his perfect facial features would have afforded him.

 “Yep.
-I figured I’ll die today.”
+I figured I’d die today.”
 June hugged herself and sighed.
-It was late afternoon but everything still looked so dark—so sombre.
-She raised a finger and tapped a suspended rain drop, it split into smaller droplets but did not wet her fingers.
+It was late afternoon but everything still looked so dark—so somber.
+She raised a finger and tapped a suspended raindrop, it split into smaller droplets but did not wet her fingers.
 The silence between them was comfortable but June’s mind was churning with several questions.
 One moment, she was plummeting to her death and the next, everything stood still.
 She knew she should feel deeply disturbed, maybe hysterical but she couldn’t.
 Her curiosity was the only thing eating away at her mind.

 “Who are you?”